 Brexit, Catalonia, and the Scottish independence movement are just the tip of the iceberg.
 As debt-laden governments, their currencies, and their entitlement promises begin to unwind over the coming decades, we should expect more movement away from large centralized states.
 Every other aspect of life becomes more decentralized; why should governance escape the dominant trend of our age?

-Political globalism and supra-national governance, under the auspices of organizations like the UN, IMF, World Bank, NATO, will decline rapidly as geopolitical trends.
+Political globalism and supra-national governance, under the auspices of organizations like the UN, IMF, World Bank, and NATO, will decline rapidly as geopolitical trends.
 Independence movements, whole or partial (via nullification, subsidiarity, and localism) are the happy future.

 Smaller polities, marked by self-governing regions with loose treaties providing for shared defense and trading zones, will replace sclerotic national governments.
 Larger countries, with tens of millions culturally, economically, and socially diverse inhabitants, will become unmanageable and ungovernable.